auth0/docs/articles/connections/passwordless/reference/troubleshoot.md

 ## How long is the one-time use code/link valid?

-One-time use authetication codes or links are valid for an amount of time set in your app's [Passwordless Connection Settings](${manage_url}/connections/passwordless).
+One-time use authentication codes or magic links are valid for an amount of time set in your app's [Passwordless Connection Settings](${manage_url}/connections/passwordless).

 ## Can users share passwords with others?